opencog/learn/scm/gram-class/README.md

 There are several ways in which two words might be merged into a word-class, or a word added to a word-class.
 All of these involve the transfer of counts from individual word-vectors to the word-class vector.
-One generic style of merging uses concepts from Eucliden geometry, and involves taking parallel and perpendicular components of vectors.
+One generic style of merging uses concepts from Euclidean geometry, and involves taking parallel and perpendicular components of vectors.
 This is implemented in `gram-projective.scm` (in the `attic` directory.
 It has been moved to the attic because it is not used any